-If you were to tell me back when I wrote that late July post that Robinson Cano would have an OPS of 1.088 this far at this point of the season and that Dom Smith would be right up there with him, I would have figured the Mets would at least still be in contention at this point.
+If you had told me back when I wrote that late July post that Robinson Cano would have an OPS of 1.088 this far at this point of the season and that Dom Smith would be right up there with him, I would have figured the Mets would at least still be in contention at this point.
 And that would be even before you told me about Brandon Nimmo having another quintessential Nimmo season and Michael Conforto taking a huge step forward.
-Eventually, however. you'd have to break the news to me about Pete Alonso, Amed Rosario and Wilson Ramos.
-At that point I wouldn't be quite so optimistic, but even if you told me about all of it I wouldn't have foreseen this disaster.
+Eventually, however.
+You'd have to break the news to me about Pete Alonso, Amed Rosario, and Wilson Ramos.
+At that point, I wouldn't be quite so optimistic, but even if you told me about all of it I wouldn't have foreseen this disaster.

 Going forward on this blog, I'm really going to try to stick to that.
 The observations I will choose to write about after today will be focused on what they mean for the future.
 I refuse to spend time whining about the current situation, although I do reserve the right to make fun of it.

 My friend Mack Ade at Mack's Mets wrote an open letter to Steve Cohen a couple of days ago, offering some good suggestions for what the new Mets owner might want to do once he takes over.
 It was an excellent piece, and I agree with what Mack wrote.
 I was thinking about point 6 in particular in the light of yet another failure of a season: